zreecespieces/perler-pattern-generator/README.md

 ## 📖 How to Use

+1. **Adjust Size**: Change the grid size to match your pegboard dimensions
-1. **Upload an Image**: Click the upload button to convert your image into a pattern
+2. **Upload an Image**: Click the upload button to convert your image into a pattern
-2. **Direct Drawing**: Use the brush tool to create or modify your pattern
+3. **Direct Drawing**: Use the brush tool to create or modify your pattern
-3. **Replace Colors**: Select any color in your pattern and replace it with a new one
-4. **Adjust Size**: Change the grid size to match your pegboard dimensions
-5. **Normalize Colors**: Simplify your pattern by reducing similar colors
-6. **Export Your Creation**: Save your pattern as a PNG image or JSON file
+4. **Export Your Creation**: Save your pattern as a PNG image or JSON file to edit again later

 ## 🔗 Links